2-IMMERSE/shared-state-service/README.md

 In this folder you will find the Shared-State library developed for [MediaScape project](http://mediascapeproject.eu/).

+This repository includes modifactions to the original MediaScape implementation, as part of the 2-Immerse project.
+These modifications can be identified by use of the repository history.

 ## Navigation
 [Goals][] | [Structure][] | [Authors][] | [License][]